Wolverine971/9takes/src/blog/people/historical/Robert-Oppenheimer.md

 ---
-title: 'Robert Oppenheimer An Enneagram Type 4'
+title: 'Robert Oppenheimer- An Enneagram Type 4 Personality'
 description: 'Why Robert Oppenheimer appears to be a type 4'
 author: 'DJ Wayne'
 date: '2023-07-25'